The de Rham-Fargues-Fontaine cohomology: A rigid analytic Fargues-Fontaine construction

 We now move to \eqref{3} and we start by the first row.
 We remark that the functors involved are monoidal, so it suffices to prove the statement in $\Prl$, and that colimits computed in $\Prl$ coincide with those computed in $\Prlo$ by \cite[Lemma 5.3.2.9]{lurie-ha}.
 The first equivalence follows immediately from \eqref{1}.
-As $\Prlo$ is compactly generated \cite[Proposition 2.8.2]{agv} finite homotopy limits commute with filtered homotopy colimits (since it is the case for spaces).
+As $\Prlo$ is compactly generated {(for a proof of this folklore fact, see e.g. }\cite[Proposition 2.8.4]{agv}) finite {limits} commute with filtered {colimits} (since it is the case for spaces).
 We then deduce

 where the last equivalence follows from the fact that the extension of $j^*$ to $\RigDA^{\eff}(U)^{hj^*} $ is an equivalence.

 Similarly, for the second row, we point out that the first equivalence follows from \eqref{2} and for the second we may use the commutation of limits in $\Prl$ and conclude